 To simplify administration, such as duplicating resources from one Sitecore instance to another, store presentation component definition items in project-specific folders corresponding to the path to the file.
 For example, for the layout file /layouts/mws/Web.aspx, use the layout definition item /Sitecore/Layout/Layouts/mws/Web.

-http://sdn.sitecore.net/Reference/Sitecore%206/Presentation%20Component%20Reference.aspx.
+1 For access to the Sitecore Presentation Component Reference manual, see http://sdn5.sitecore.net/Reference/Sitecore%206.aspx.